9 MIN READ

 We packed bottled water, chips, crackers, nuts and granola bars we already had in the house and skipped the convenience-store goodies.

 Snacks are part of our normal grocery budget, and the grocery-store price is a fraction of the convenience-store price on the road.

 We buy bottled water by the case at home.
 Cost: about $3 for 24 bottles.
 You’ll pay more than $1 per bottle at the gas station, so it’s worth loading the car before a trip.

 Note whether your hotel offers a continental breakfast.
 For two people and two mornings, that could save $10 to $20.
 The savings might even justify a slightly higher room rate.

 Our Motel 6 didn’t offer breakfast, but it did have free coffee.
 That saved me about $2 each day.

 Find Healthy Options at Fast-Food Restaurants

 We did make one stop at Chick-fil-A Friday night, because… road trip through the South.

 Known for its delicious fried chicken, the restaurant also offers lighter fare at comparable prices.
 You can get fruit cups, parfaits, wraps and salads on the go.

-Outside of the South, Subway is our go-to fast-food restaurant, where we can find healthier options and get enough food for two meals each for around $10.
+Outside the South, Subway is our go-to fast-food restaurant where we can find healthier options and get enough food for two meals each for about $10.